This is a collaborative post. All views and text are mine.

 If, for example, you have all your investment in one company and the chief executive officer suddenly gets arrested for fraud, you’ll see most of your investment wiped out in moments.

 On the other hand, if you have your investment spread over ten different companies and the same naughty CEO ends up with his three hots and a cot, you’ll lose at most 10% of your investment.
 Even better, if you’ve invested in a rival company, you might see their shares picking up in value.
+This is where timing your investments becomes important also.
 You don’t just diversify your paper investments, either.
 If the stock market takes a beating and you have some physical precious metals, you’ll find they gain some serious value.

 You use different investment styles